Monday, May 7th, 2012

 Start by opening an image that you want to use and convert the background layer to a regular layer by double clicking the background layer in the layers palette and click Enter.

-Crop image to valentine heart shape step1 Crop to a Valentine heart shape in Photoshop
+Crop image to Valentine's heart shape in Photoshop

 From the tool palette, select the Custom Shape tool, which sits below the Rectangle tool.